santanubiswas948/draw-svg/README.md

 # draw-svg
 It is a Simple drawing app using SVG by helping of ES6.
 You can create awesome draw and download the image also.
-It will great quality but size will be small.
+It will great quality but size will be small and if zoom-in and zoom-out nothing picture quality changes.

 # Demo
 [This](https://santanubiswas948.github.io/draw-svg/) is a simple demo of draw.